ayust/pluss/README.md

-`pluss` - A feed generator for Google+
+pluss - A feed generator for Google+
 ======================================

-What is `pluss`?
+What is pluss?
 ----------------

 `pluss` is a lightweight web server which serves [Atom][6]-format feeds based on [Google+][5] public post streams.
 It's very similar to [`plusfeed`][7], but it's designed to run on a regular server as a `tornado` app, rather than on AppEngine.
+It also uses the official Google+ API to fetch its content.

 It works similarly to a proxy server - you request the feed url via HTTP from the `pluss` server, it fetches a copy of the specified user's Google+ public posts stream, translates it into Atom format, and serves it back to you.

+`pluss` will only proxy feeds for users who have given it authorization (which is acquired via OAuth2).
+Revoking authorization will result in the removal of the feed for that user.

-`pluss` will also cache its feed results for a given user if `memcache` is available, thus reducing overall bandwidth usage, especially if multiple different clients are accessing the same feed. *(Feeds are cached for 15 minutes, so it may take a few minutes after a new post is shared for it to show up in the feed if caching is enabled.)*
+`pluss` will also cache its feed results for a given user if `memcache` is available, thus reducing overall bandwidth usage, especially if multiple different clients are accessing the same feed. *(Feeds are cached for 15 minutes, so it may take a few minutes after a new post is shared for it to show up in the feed if caching is enabled, or for a feed with revoked access to disappear.)*

 Dependencies
 ------------